surma/surma.dev/content/things/spreadsheet.md

 ### eval

 In Excel, formulas are only evaluated when you start with `=`.
 In this context, I expect that the interviewer doesn’t care for an _exact_ implementation of the syntax that Excel uses.
-So that’s a shortcut that saves a tiny amount of code, but I still took it because any branching can potentially cause unexpected complications in the future.
-By using `eval()`, the user gets access to all of JS, including `Math.sqrt()`, `Math.pow()` and even `if` statements.
+Instead of branching depending on whether or not a formula starts with `=`, I just treat every value as something that needs to get `eval()`’d.
+It’s another shortcut that only saves a tiny amount of code, but avoiding code branches can save me from unexpected complications in the future.
+Through `eval()`, the user gets access to all of JS, including `Math.sqrt()`, `Math.pow()` and even `if` statements.
 That’s pretty great, but is not without problems: The user also gets access to `while(true)`, which can freeze the entire app indefinitely.
 The user could also register a ServiceWorker.
+You could also implement an entire spreadsheet app within a cell of this spreadsheet app.
 Whether or not those are bad things requires careful consideration, something I don’t have time for in an interview.
-But that should be acceptable in an interview as long as you point it out!
+Point it out to the interviewer and move on (unless they stop you).

 ```diff
   class SpreadsheetData {